PocketCoder/blog/articles/posts/UCQP.md

 ---
 title: 'UCQP'
-description: 'A short story chronicling the '
+description: 'A short story chronicling the plight of a gay youth.'
 category: 'Fic'
 ---